mp3il/bluesnap-ios/README.md

     open class func getCurrencyRates(completion: @escaping (BSCurrencies?, BSErrors?) -> Void)

 Parameters:
-- completion: after the data is fetched, this function will be called with optional currency data and optional error
+- `completion`: after the data is fetched, this function will be called with optional currency data and optional error

 ##### showCurrencyList
 If you're using the Standard Checkout Flow, you can use this function to take advantage of our currency selection screen, allowing the user to select a new currency to pay in.
 To see an example of calling this function, see ViewController.swift of the demo app.